Jemimah2306/jemimahs-portfolio/README.md

 ---

 ## Features
-- **Responsive Design**: Layout adjusts for desktop, tablet, and phone using separate CSS files.
+- **Responsive Design**: Different CSS files are used for layout adjustment according to desktop, tablet, or phone.
-**Gradients**: Linear and angled gradients utilized for backgrounds to achieve visual impact.
+**Gradients**: Linear and angled type gradients are used for creating backgrounds for visual attraction.
-- **Color Scheme**: Consistent color scheme (#ff0072, #ffa500, #fbfbfb, #ff54bb) utilized for text, backgrounds, and buttons.
+- **Color Scheme**:  Uniform color scheme (#ff0072, #ffa500, #fbfbfb, #ff54bb) utilized for text, backgrounds, and buttons.
-- **Interactive Elements**:  Flip cards for projects, play/pause button on videos, and a contact form.
+- **Interactive Elements**:  Flip cards for projects, play/pause buttons on videos, and an interactive contact form.
 - **Media Integration**: Introduction video embedded in MP4 and OGV formats.
 - **Navigation Menu**: Links to Home, About Me, Projects, and Contact pages, for easy access.
 - **Custom Font**: Alfa Slab One for headings.